Laboratory measurements of energy partitioning and anomalous electron heating in magnetized, perpendicular collisionless shocks: Electron Heating Model

 where $n_{max}$ and $n{_e} (0)$ are the peak and initial electron number density, $t_{\rm{shock}}$ is the time at which the shock passes through the probe, $t_{\rm{ramp},n_e}$ is the density jump ramp time, $T_{i,\rm{max}}$ and $T_i (0)$ are the peak and initial ion temperature, $t_{\rm{foot}}$ is the pre-delay of the foot ahead of the shock, and $t_{\rm{ramp}, T_i}$ is the ion temperature jump ramp time.
-We proceed to solve two approximate limits of equation \ref{eq:full heating equation} before the full equation numerically.
+We proceed to solve two approximate limits of Eq.~\ref{eq:SM_full_heating_equation} before the full equation numerically.
+In the main text we have used a full numerical solution, but it is instructive to support the numerical results with the analytic calculations which we now present.

-\subsubsection{Case I. Adiabatic heating}
+\subsection{Case I. Adiabatic heating}

 In the absence of collisions in an ideal gas, equation \ref{eq:SM_electron heating} is reduced to a simple adiabatic heating equation

 which is separable.
 By direct integration one finds